 Vionic Unisex Wave Toe Post Sandal

-If you need some serious arch support you may want to look at the Vionic Unisex Wave Toe Post Sandal.
-This is more of an orthotic design than other options, they are a little expensive but that is usually the case with orthotic designs.
+If you need some serious arch support, you may want to look at the Vionic Unisex Wave Toe Post Sandal.
+It is more of an orthotic design than other options, they are a little expensive, but that is usually the case with orthotic designs.
 Regardless, this is a super comfortable, supportive, and very durable shoe.
 The outsole is pretty solid and firm, which is helpful for support.
 If you want a flexible sole, this isn’t the option for you.
 Since it is a unisex style, you should be careful with sizing if you are ordering online.
-One really great features of the Wave is that it is easy to clean, since all you have to do is wipe them with a damp cloth and leave them to air dry.
+One great feature of the Wave is that it is easy to clean since all you have to do is wipe them with a damp cloth and leave them to air dry.

 Available from Amazon